 The scholarship is awarded to Taiwanese students studying abroad with exceptional academic record and potential in their research areas.

 Working in professor Steven Feiner’s Computer Graphics and User Interfaces Laboratory, third-year PhD student Jen-Shuo Liu’s research focus is user interface design for augmented reality and virtual reality.
 Liu has gained recognition for his work including an NYC Media Lab award for an augmented reality project.
 He graduated from National Taiwan University with an M.S. degree in Communication Engineering in 2016 .

 The BAEF fosters the higher education of deserving Belgians and Americans through its exchange fellowship program.

 Basile Van Hoorick

-As a MS student, Basile Van Hoorick’s interests include computer vision, machine learning and software engineering.
+As an MS student, Basile Van Hoorick’s interests include computer vision, machine learning, and software engineering.
 While at Columbia, he hopes to work as a research and/or teaching assistant.
 Van Hoorick was a finalist in the Flemish Mathematics Olympiad (a national mathematics competition) in 2014 and studied electrical engineering at Ghent University in Belgium where he graduated summa cum laude in July 2019.

 Columbia School of Engineering and Applied Sciences established the Presidential and SEAS fellowships to recruit outstanding students from around the world to pursue graduate studies at the school.